The new flagship hybrid from BMW can go from 0-60 mph in four seconds. That’s just the starting acceleration so how fast is it really?

 BMW i8 top speed without limiter

 Top speed is estimated to be over 160 mph without the limiter.

 Other tests do offer more of a picture of just how quick the BMW i8 can be.
 From 62 MPH (100 KPH) to 124 MPH (200 KPH) in just under 11 seconds is seriously impressive.
 That the i8 can do 0-124 MPH (0-200 KPH) in 15.38 seconds is also quite a feat.

 Though it has that electronically limited maximum speed of 155 MPH (250 KPH), it can reach that in around 34 seconds.
 When you consider that the i8 is over seven years old with a 1.5 liter, three-cylinder engine, it sounds even better.

-The Evolution of A BMW i8
+The History and Evolution of the BMW i8

 Once upon a time, electric and hybrid cars were thought of as quite functional.
 They would do a job yet still feel dull.
 That all changed when some of the leading car manufacturers jumped on the bandwagon to shake things up.

 One of those manufacturers was BMW who launched the i8 in 2014.
 In 2018, BMW launched a Roaster variation on the i8 which appeared to be a coupe with the roof off.